TheHonestHare/zkinder/README.md

   - optionals (TODO: more testing)
   - arrays
     - can even match on a subarray using `bindrest` (see test "match: arrays")
+  - single item pointers (patterns match on the child type)
 - extracting values out via `bind`
 - matching aginst anything via `__`
 - support for creating your own match predicates